Loyla486/Ryujinx/README.md

 As of May 2024, Ryujinx has been tested on approximately 4,300 titles;
 over 4,100 boot past menus and into gameplay, with roughly 3,550 of those being considered playable.

 You can check out the compatibility list [here](https://github.com/Ryujinx/Ryujinx-Games-List/issues).
+(WIP)

 Anyone is free to submit a new game test or update an existing game test entry;
 simply follow the new issue template and testing guidelines, or post as a reply to the applicable game issue.